Frequently Asked Questions

 Michigan State University reports there is no difference in rooting capabilities between

-than topsoil, which will make installation easier.
-Peat soil tends to promote more surface
+lighter than topsoil, which will make installation easier.
+Peat soil tends to promote more

-root growth which helps in the survival rate.
-Peat also tends to hold more moisture and
+surface root growth which helps in the survival rate.
+Peat also tends to hold more

 Should I use seed or sod on slopes?

-instant cover and protection to sloped areas.
-Stakes may be needed to hold the sod in
+providing instant cover and protection to sloped areas.
+Stakes may be needed to hold

-place during the rooting process.
-Two stakes per roll is usually sufficient and are available
+the sod in place during the rooting process.
+Two stakes per roll is usually sufficient

 What type of sod should be used for shaded areas?